-At 31 March 2015, the financial assets of the Group comprise primarily accounts and other receivables, amounts due from a joint venture and related parties and cash and bank balances.
+At 31 March 2016, the financial assets of the Group comprise accounts and other receivables, amount due from a joint venture, financial assets at fair value through profit or loss, other financial assets and cash and bank balances.
 The financial liabilities of the Group comprise accounts payable, accruals and other payables, amount due to related parties, loans from bank and other borrowings.